info201b-au2022/project-group-12/docs/p01-proposal.md

   * This question was motivated by the idea that each state has their own way of having elections done whether that is by going in person, having mail in voting, or both and it will be interesting to see if states with a certain way of voting have higher or lower voting rates.
 2. How does someone’s household income correlate with voting rates?
   * This question is important because there should not be obstacles to prevent people from voting.
 If it is found that differences in income do affect whether one can vote, more needs to be done to get rid of those differences.
-3. How does one’s age affect their tendency to vote?
+3. How does location affect the type of way someone votes or returns their ballot?
-  * This question is important because as people get older, health problems tend to rise that can potentially make it harder to go out and vote.
-If voting rates are higher among younger populations, more needs to be done to prevent those differences.
-4. How does education attainment relate to whether one votes or not?
-  * This question is important because one of the reasons the electoral college was created was due to the fear that people weren’t educated enough to vote.
-If voting among people with higher education is indeed increasing, the electoral college should possibly be modified.
+  * This question is important because voting needs to be practical so that nobody feels like they are being prevented from voting.
+Since everybody has unique lives, options are necessary so that everyone can turn in their ballot so it will be interesting to see if certain locations have less options than others.

 # The Dataset
 Our dataset is related to our problem domain because our dataset collected values about the total population in a group, the amount registered in that group, and the amount of people that actually registered in that group.
 The many groups in our dataset include age, sex, income, location, education, etc. This dataset will enable us to answer our research questions because we will be able to make a visualization that can show us relative trends between voting rates and each of the variables like income, age, and education levels.